eMedicine Specialties > Physical Medicine and Rehabilitation > Upper Limb Musculoskeletal Conditions

 Begin rehabilitation during conservative management of the biceps rupture, with a complete examination of the limb to identify coexisting injuries or complicating factors that may affect treatment.
 Rest the affected joint in the acute stage, with or without soft immobilization.
 Control swelling with cold modalities (eg, cold packs, ice massage, hydrotherapy, specialized cold compression units) and treat inflammation with nonsteroidal anti-inflammatory drugs (NSAIDs), barring contraindications.

-Postoperative rehabilitation often is shaped by surgeon preferences and intraoperative findings during repair.
-The typical protocol involves the use of a soft sling immediately following the procedure, allowing the patient to take the arm out for light movements and gentle ROM.
-By 10-14 days, introduce pulleys or therapy bands for ROM and strengthening; advance functional exercises and maintain and advance ROM until 6-8 weeks.
-At this point, moderate loading may be tolerated in most cases.
-Heavy loading is inadvisable for several months, especially in distal tendon repairs.6
+Postoperative rehabilitation is often shaped by the preferences of a physiatrist or other physician and by intraoperative findings during repair.
+The typical protocol involves the use of a soft sling immediately following the repair procedure, allowing the patient to take the arm out for light movements and gentle ROM.
+By 10-14 days postoperatively, introduce pulleys or therapy bands for ROM and strengthening, advance functional exercises, and maintain and advance ROM until 6-8 weeks.
+At this point, moderate loading may in most cases be tolerated.
+Heavy loading is inadvisable for several months, especially in distal tendon repairs.[29]

 Surgical Intervention